Why Shares of Airlines Are Soaring Today

 What happened

-Airline stocks have been stuck on the tarmac for the last week or so, with investors waiting to find out if the industry would get the $50 billion in government assistance it has requested to help deal with the COVID-19 coronavirus travel slump.
-After days of uncertainty, Washington lawmakers today appeared to be finally closing in on passing an economic stimulus package, causing airline stocks to rapidly gain altitude.
+Airline stocks were gaining altitude on Wednesday after the White House and Congress overnight announced a deal on a $2 trillion stimulus package.
+The deal includes $50 billion for U.S. passenger and cargo airlines, which should help the companies weather the severe travel slowdown caused by the COVID-19 coronavirus pandemic.

-Shares of Spirit Airlines (NYSE: SAVE) were up more than 38% on Tuesday morning, with shares of Delta Air Lines (NYSE: DAL), American Airlines Group (NASDAQ: AAL), United Airlines Holdings (NASDAQ: UAL), Alaska Air Group (NYSE: ALK), and JetBlue Airways (NASDAQ: JBLU) all up more than 20%.
-Shares of Southwest Airlines (NYSE: LUV) and Hawaiian Holdings (NASDAQ: HA) were up by double digits.
+Shares of Hawaiian Holdings (NASDAQ: HA) and Spirit Airlines (NYSE: SAVE) were each up more than 30% as of 1 p.m.
+EDT today, while shares of Delta Air Lines (NYSE: DAL), American Airlines Group (NASDAQ: AAL), United Airlines Holdings (NASDAQ: UAL), and JetBlue Airways (NASDAQ: JBLU) were all up more than 15%, and both Alaska Air Group (NYSE: ALK) and Southwest Airlines (NYSE: LUV) were up more than 8%.

+Few industries have been hit harder by the pandemic than the airlines, with travel demand disappearing overnight and ticket sales expected to remain slow through the summer at least.
+Absent assistance, the companies are facing tough decisions as revenue has plummeted.
+Delta, for example, expects 2020 second-quarter revenue to be down 80% year over year, and it is currently burning through $350 million per week.

+Even the healthiest U.S. carriers have lost more than 40% of their value over the last month as investors braced for potential bankruptcies or failures.
+The airlines have asked the government for help, rallying employees to lobby lawmakers in hopes of winning a package of grants and loan guarantees to help weather the storm.

 Image source: Getty Images.